KimAlmh/FoodCalc/README.md

 You can then see all the food and nutritional info you have eaten over a period of time.

 The finished project will have:
 API and database for food data.
-(Made with C# ASP.NET Core)
+(Made with C# ASP.NET Core and SQL Server)
 API and database for user data.
-(Made with Java)
+(Made with Java and PostgreSQL)
 Authentication/authorzation with JWT.
-(Made with Java)
+(Made with Java and PostgreSQL)
 Frontend website for accessing and using the application.
-(Made with both Razor pages and normal html/css/js)
+(Made with mix of Razor or MVC and normal html/css/js)